CLOSE

 Regular Maintenance: The First Line of Defence

-• Light Dusting: A simple dusting with a clean, dry cloth daily can work wonders in keeping your sofa looking fresh.
+• Light Dusting: A quick daily dusting with a clean, dry cloth can work wonders in keeping your sofa looking fresh.
+Pay attention to areas that are frequently used or touched, such as the armrests and seat cushions.

 Deep Cleaning Techniques

 Sometimes, your sofa needs more than just a surface clean, especially when dealing with stains or odours.
-However, for luxury sofas, you can’t use any regular cleaner.
-Here's how you can tackle these issues safely:
+However, for luxury sofas, you can’t just use any regular cleaner.
+Here's how you can tackle those more delicate ones safely:

 The key is to address spills immediately by gently blotting them with a clean, dry cloth.
 However, if you’re too busy to do so, you can still remove the stain off your fabric sofa using natural ingredients.
 All you have to do is mix equal parts of white vinegar, baking soda and warm water.
 Once the solution turns into a paste, apply it to the affected area and let it sit for about an hour.
 After that, use a damp cloth to wipe off the paste.